 Albufeira

-Albufeira is one of the Algarve’s most famous coastal cities—known for its lively nightlife, golden beaches, and cosmopolitan atmosphere.
-With 44,546 residents, of which 36.8% are foreigners, it’s one of the most international places in southern Portugal, making it especially welcoming for expats seeking a social, energetic lifestyle.
+Albufeira is one of the Algarve’s best-known coastal cities and one of the best places in the Algarve, famous for its beaches, nightlife, and international atmosphere.
+With 44,546 residents and 36.8% foreigners, it’s one of the most international places in southern Portugal and an easy place for expats to settle in.

 Pros of Living in Albufeira